Myofunctional TherapyIT'S ALL IN THE TONGUE

-A series of simple, quick exercises that strengthen the tongue.
-Myofunctional Therapy will be required before surgery as well as after, where the focus will be on the tongue’s resting position, chewing and swallowing, and a continued emphasis on strengthening.
+Myofunctional Therapy is a series of simple, quick exercises that strengthen the tongue.
+It will be required before tongue-tie surgery as well as after, where the focus will be on the tongue’s resting position, chewing and swallowing, and a continued emphasis on strengthening.
 The older you are, the longer you’ve had to develop compensations so it will require patience to relearn how to do things you have done your whole life without much thought.

 For a knee surgery, you’d likely see a physical therapist.
 That same approach is true for the tongue…